-An alcohol & drug addiction Recovery Coach (RC) is a part of an effective aftercare treatment plan.
+Alcohol & drug addiction Recovery Coaching (RC) is a part of an effective aftercare treatment plan.
 The RC ensures someone completing a treatment program is still supported while applying the fundamental recovery mechanisms that will be needed to maintain their recovery.
-This support will further develop the client’s independence and connections to a healthy community.
+The sober companion will further develop the client’s independence and connections to a healthy community.

-The RC helps the client to bridge the treatment education and therapy, with community resources, and a continuum of care network that will assist in their successful transition.
-With the support of the RC the client can begin to create their aftercare plan.
+Recovery Coaching helps the client to bridge the treatment education and therapy, with community resources, and a continuum of care network that will assist in their successful transition.
+With the support of the RC or an addiction counsellor the client can begin to create their aftercare plan.
 The prompt implementation of this plan is critical and increases the likelihood of their success in recovery.

-After Rehab is a critical time for someone entering an independent life of recovery.
+After rehab is a critical time for someone entering an independent life of recovery.
 Therefore, the goal is to build recovery systems and support that will allow the individual to develop their integrity, self-esteem and self-confidence.
-This will greatly improve the odds of success and the likelihood the individual will live a life free from active addiction.
+Having a sober companion will greatly improve the odds of success and the likelihood the individual will live a life free from active addiction.

 Employment & Education